ambuj9905/coffee-sales-dashboard/README.md

 # coffee-sales-dashboard
-Interactive Coffee Sales Analysis Dashboard built using Excel.
-Includes sales insights based on product, location, time, and category with dynamic filters and visualizations.
+An interactive Excel-based Coffee Sales Dashboard delivering insights on product performance, sales trends, and store-wise analysis using dynamic visualizations.